Resources > Articles

 First, customers need to be confident that your solution will solve their problem.
 Second, they need to be confident that your price point is justifiable relative to the magnitude of the problem being solved.
 Finally, they need help making that business case clear to other stakeholders in their company.

-Train your sellers to identify the problem being solved, justify the price and assist their customers in building a business case.
-Regular post-decision interviews can help you identify lost opportunities where your value proposition fell short.
-You’ll also learn whether the loss was sales-related or a true pricing issue.
+Sellers will get better at this by conducting regular post-decision interviews to identify lost opportunities where your value proposition fell short.
+These also show whether the loss was sales-related or a true pricing issue.
 In many cases, sales-related improvements will enable more wins than dropping your price.

 An Unclear Pricing Model

-For many buyers, their problem isn’t that the price is high, but that it’s unclear, and they want to understand the structure behind the quote.
-How did you get to the price you gave them?
+For many buyers, their problem isn’t that the price is high, but that it’s unclear.
+They want to understand the structure behind the quote.
+Think about it from the point of view of the consumer; how many times have you wanted to see an itemized bill or questioned how a company arrived at the final total?
+Your buyers also want to know how you arrived at the price you quoted to them.

-Without pricing clarity and transparency, the buyer may question the integrity of your quote, the scalability of your pricing over time, or the flexibility of your pricing when their needs change.
-Train your sellers to communicate how your pricing works and break down estimates into their component parts.
+Without pricing clarity and transparency, the buyer may question the integrity of your quote.
+They may also question the scalability of your pricing over time and wonder about the flexibility of your pricing when their needs change.
+You can counter this by training your sellers to clearly communicate how your pricing works.
+Communicate how important it is for them to break down estimates into their component parts to demonstrate transparency.

-Finally, avoid used-car-salesman tactics like starting with an unreasonably high price and then deeply discounting to find the buyer’s comfort level.
-The buyer may be pleased with the lower price, but they still are left wondering about your honesty—and whether you even have a clear idea of the actual value of your product.
+Most of all, avoid used-car-salesman tactics like starting with an unreasonably high price and then deeply discounting to find the buyer’s comfort level.
+Even if the buyer is pleased with the lower price, they still are left wondering about your honesty.
+They may also question if you have a clear idea of the actual value of your product.

 The Package Didn’t Align with Their Needs

-Again, regular post-decision interviews with lost prospects will help you diagnose these kinds of packaging problems.
+Regular post-decision interviews with lost prospects will help you diagnose these kinds of packaging problems.
+If you are truly losing many sales because you don’t have a solution that fits the needs of your target, you have some decisions to make.
 You may find that simple tweaks will help you align your solution with the actual needs of your typical buyer personas.

 Dig a Little Deeper